Terminator 3: Rise of the Machines: Marketing

 Atari adapted the film into three video games, beginning with Terminator 3: Rise of the Machines (2003) developed by Black Ops Entertainment for multiple platforms.
 This was followed by Terminator 3: War of the Machines (2003) and Terminator 3: The Redemption (2004).

 On the weekend of the film's release, NASCAR drivers Jamie McMurray and Michael Waltrip each drove T3-branded cars during races at Daytona International Speedway.
 The cars featured the likenesses of Schwarzenegger and Loken's characters.
+In addition, a month after the film was released, Formula One team Jaguar Racing would run their cars with T3 liveries at the 2003 British Grand Prix.

 Theatrical

 Terminator 3: Rise of the Machines had its premiere at Mann Village Theater in Westwood, Los Angeles on June 30, 2003.
 In the United States, the film was released by Warner Bros. in 3,504 theaters on July 2, 2003.
 Press screenings of the film were very limited prior to release.

 Home media

-Terminator 3: Rise of the Machines was released on DVD and VHS on November 11, 2003, and on Blu-ray on February 26, 2008.
+Terminator 3: Rise of the Machines was released on DVD and VHS on November 11, 2003, on HD-DVD in September 2006, and on Blu-ray on November 26, 2007.